 For a detailed description see Schorghofer & Aharonson, JGR 110, E05003 (2005).

-The study of historical documents about snow on Mauna Kea: In the past, Mauna Kea and Mauna Loa had snow more frequently than today.
+The study of historical documents about snow on Mauna Kea: In the past, Mauna Kea and Mauna Loa had snow more frequently than today [SKN14].
 And snow was common on the island of Kauai in the early 19th century.

 Ice-filled lava tubes on Mauna Loa: A cave with permanent ice has been briefly described in 1979 by Kempe and Lockwood.
-It has lost a significant volume of ice since then.
+It has lost a significant volume of ice since then, and because the cave is ventilated it could rapidly continue to lose ice [PSSH14].
 Another, much larger ice cave was discovered in 2009 by Steven Smith, who named it "Arsia Cave", after a feature on Mars.
 This cave system has two large permanent ice lakes.
 The ice contains huge bubbles, indicative of slow freezing rates, and is probably layered.
 These are the world's geographically most isolated ice caves.
-Steven Smith, Andreas Pflitsch, and I are working on basic documentation and monitoring of the ice caves.
+Steven Smith, Andreas Pflitsch, and I are documenting and monitoring the ice caves.

 Thermal pumping and in-situ growth of ice from the vapor phase: Temperature cycles can pump water vapor into a porous subsurface.
 The amplitude of seasonal temperature variations decays quickly with depth, and the nonlinear dependence of saturation vapor pressure on temperature causes a net downward flux.
 This process has been studied by Mellon and Jakosky in 1993, and only occurs when the atmosphere is humid enough.
 It leads to the formation of ice in the void spaces.
-The process has been reproduced in the laboratory by Troy Hudson [H09].
+Troy Hudson has reproduced this process in the laboratory [H09].
 Remarkably, the ice produced by vapor deposition contains bubbles, which may trap old martian air.

-I1/4-Milankovitch Theory: The symbol I stands for insolation (incoming solar radiation).
+I1/4-Milankovitch Theory: Milankovitch theories connect orbitally-driven changes in insolation I (incoming solar radiation) with changes in ice volume.
 When ice is buried, it responds to mean surface temperature more than to peak surface temperature.
 One may think that mean temperature is related to mean insolation, but this is not always the case on Mars.
-In the idealized case of a body without atmosphere and negligible thermal conductivity, the surface temperature is proportional to I1/4, based on the Stefan-Boltzmann law.
-The annual time averages <.> of insolation can be studied as a function of latitude and orbital parameters. <I1/4>, compared to <I>, depends more on precession (or, more precisely, on a factor known as Milankovitch index) than on obliquity.
 On Mars at around 60° latitude, annual mean temperature changes with the periodicity of precession cycles and varies little with obliquity cycles [S08].

-Three-layered ice distribution: After the last climate event that deposited snow on the surface of Mars, the snow compacted and was gradually buried.
+Three-layered ice distribution: After the last climate event that deposited snow on the surface of Mars (maybe 5 Myr ago), the snow compacted and was gradually buried.
 Humid climate periods deposited interstitial pore ice in the soil layer, by the "pumping" process mentioned above.
-Hence, three layers can be expected: dry soil, pore ice (from vapor deposition / pumping), and massive (nearly pure) ice.
-A three-layered structure also explains why the Phoenix Lander mainly saw pore ice, but the neutron spectrometers suggest the ice content of the top half meter is more consistent with massive ice [S07,SF12] .
+Hence, three layers are expected: dry soil, pore ice (from vapor deposition / pumping), and massive (nearly pure) ice.
+A three-layered structure also explains why the Phoenix Lander mainly saw pore ice, but the neutron spectrometers suggest the top half meter mostly consists of massive ice [S07,SF12].

 Another technique to achieve several orders of magnitude of computational speedup is the use of programmable GPUs (Graphics Processing Units).
 These massively parallel processors (single instruction multiple data architectures) can schedule and process many computational threads in parallel, if an algorithm is suitably structured.
-My role is to know just enough about GPU hardware and GPU programming to identify numerical problems with an algorithmic structure that is suitable for acceleration on GPUs.
+My role is to know just enough about GPU hardware and GPU programming to identify scientific models that would greatly benefit from GPU acceleration.